|

 ownership, a line survey should be ordered at the beginning

+of your representation.
 5. Don't shoot first and ask questions later.
 One

 of the first questions I ask my clients is whether they